pellcorp/creality-wiki/docs/misc.md

 ### Timelapse Camera config

+!!! info

-Because the single web cam is controlled via moonraker with the webcam.conf file, the Timelapse camera dropdown menu won't let you choose a camera, this is expected.
+    Because the single webcam is controlled via moonraker with the webcam.conf file, the Timelapse camera dropdown menu won't let you choose a camera, this is expected.

 ![image](assets/images/webcam.png)